The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Conclusions

-In summary, the stellar mass assembly and related scaling relations investigated in this manuscript indicate that on the cosmological scale \texttt{dustyGadget} prescriptions are in reasonable global agreement with current high redshift data, including JWST ERO and ERS.
-The new set of simulations reveals, on the other hand, an interesting population of evolving galaxies with stellar masses in $8.0 \leq \rm Log(M_{\star}/ \rm M_{\odot}) \leq 9.0$; these galaxies are at the origin of the largest scatter found in any investigated scaling relation, with a deep impact on the slope of their fitting functions.
-The impressive capabilities of the JWST already revealed by the early release observations will certainly shed some light on the relevance and physical properties of these low mass objects, providing invaluable constraints to future theoretical models investigating the details of their ISM and their impact on cosmic reionization.
+In summary, the stellar mass assembly and related scaling relations investigated in this manuscript indicate that on the cosmological scale \texttt{dustyGadget} prescriptions are in reasonable global agreement with current high-redshift data, including JWST ERO and ERS.
+The new set of simulations reveals, on the other hand, an interesting population of evolving galaxies with stellar masses in $8.0 \leq \rm Log(M_{\star}/ \rm M_{\odot}) \leq 9.0$.
+The number density of these galaxies exceeds some of the current observational estimates and model predictions for the stellar mass function at $z \le 6$, and are at the origin of the large scatter found in the halo mass-stellar mass relation.
+This indicates that galaxies hosted in DM halos with similar mass may experience different SFHs and chemical enrichment timescales, as also reflected in the dust-to-stellar mass relation, where galaxies with $\rm{Log(M_{\star}/ \rm M_{\odot}}) \sim 8.5$ at $z \le 6 - 7$ are characterized by a broad range of dust masses, with differences of up to 1.5 dex.
+We plan to explore some of these aspects in a forthcoming publication.

+The impressive capabilities of the JWST already revealed by the early release observations will certainly shed some light on the relevance and physical properties of these low-mass objects, providing invaluable constraints to future theoretical models investigating the details of their ISM and their impact on cosmic reionization.